struktured/ocaml-mas/README.md

-ocaml-rl
+ocaml-mas
 ========

-Reinforcement learning framework for OCaml.
+Multiagent system for OCaml.